School Admission Appeals COVID-19 arrangements

-The Appeals Secretariat, based at County Hall in Worcester, make arrangements for appeals where the Admission Authority (AA) has not met a parent's preference for a particular school.
-The Appeals Secretariat also deals with appeals where a pupil has been excluded from a school on a permanent basis.
+The Appeals Team, based at County Hall in Worcester, make arrangements for appeals where the Admission Authority (AA) has not met a parent's preference for a particular school.
+The Appeals Team also deals with appeals where a pupil has been excluded from a school on a permanent basis.

 All requests for appeals should be made to the School Admissions Team or to the school involved if that school is an Academy or Foundation School or where the school has voluntary aided status.

-In addition to school appeals, the Secretariat also makes the administrative arrangements for hearings convened as part of the Council's Representations Procedures (Social Services Review Panels and Corporate Representations Panels).
+In addition to school appeals, the Appeals Team also makes the administrative arrangements for hearings convened as part of the Council's Representations Procedures (Social Services Review Panels and Corporate Representations Panels).

-In respect of all appeals hearings, the Secretariat is responsible for recruiting and maintaining a list of persons who serve on Appeals Panels.
-At panel meetings, staff from the Appeals Secretariat act as usher, adviser and facilitator, remaining with the Panel when they come to make their decisions.
+In respect of all appeals hearings, the Appeals Team is responsible for recruiting and maintaining a list of persons who serve on Appeals Panels.
+At panel meetings, staff from the Appeals team act as usher, adviser and facilitator, remaining with the Panel when they come to make their decisions.
 After the Appeal hearing, these staff also make sure all parties know what decisions have been made.

 A number of guidance leaflets giving further information about the appeals process have been produced.

-- Admission to Schools in Worcestershire - parents' guide to the appeals process - pupils in infant classes where 'infant class size prejudice' rules apply.
+- Admission to Schools in Worcestershire - parents' guide to the appeals process - pupils in infant classes where 'infant class size prejudice' rules apply document (PDF)

-Parents can also contact the Advisory Centre for Education (ACE), which is an independent national advice centre.
+Parents can also contact the Advisory Centre for Education, which is an independent national advice centre.
 They offer free telephone advice on many subjects, including exclusion from school, bullying, special educational needs and school admission appeals.